openpatch/scratch-for-java/README.md

 Source Code: https://github.com/mikebarkmin/processing-library-scratch/blob/master/src/eu/barkmin/processing/scratch/ScratchPen.java

-In Scratch every sprite can use a pen to draw lines, therefore every ScratchSprite object has an pen assoziated with it.
-Through a similiar api the pen can be modified.
+In Scratch every sprite can use a pen to draw lines, therefore every ScratchSprite object has an pen associated with it.
+Through a similar api the pen can be modified.

 | Scratch | Processing |